Study points to potential for improvement in the care, quality of life of epilepsy patients

 September 28, 2012

-The quality of life for those with epilepsy could be greatly improved if their physician screens them for psychiatric, cognitive and social problems that are commonly found among adults and children with epilepsy, according to a study by UC Irvine neurologist Dr. Jack Lin and colleagues.
+The quality of life for those with epilepsy could be greatly improved if their physician screens them for psychiatric, cognitive and social problems that are commonly found among adults and children with epilepsy, according to a study by UCI Health neurologist Dr. Jack Lin and colleagues.

 Physicians who treat those with epilepsy often focus on seizures, Lin said.
 However, patients show an increased prevalence of psychiatric issues (mood, anxiety or attention-deficit/hyperactivity disorders), cognitive disorders (in memory, language or problem solving) and social difficulties (involving employment or personal interactions).
 The relationship between epilepsy and these complications is complex and poorly understood.
 Lin said they may present greater problems for a patient if left untreated.